 As student numbers grew, sometimes very rapidly, so did the need for more classrooms.
 The physical changes to the structure of the school also reflected the changing curriculum needs of the student population and the requirements of the community.The first twenty –five years saw a rapid growth in student numbers.
 The College grew from a roll of 95 in 1958 to the second biggest school in Auckland, with 1500 students in 1977.

 Almost 8,500 students passed through Lynfield College in this period, in most part succeeding in the public examinations.
 Traditions of academic excellence were established which have continued throughout the history of the school.
-Extra-curricular opportunities in sporting and cultural fields were encouraged and strong student participation demonstrated how committed the college was to its motto "Learn to Live".
+Extra-curricular opportunities in sporting and cultural fields were encouraged and strong student participation demonstrated how committed the college was to its motto 'Learn to Live | Ako ki te Oranga'.

 The school’s second twenty-five years saw big changes in education.
 Computers became a necessary component, new programmes to bridge the gap between school and work were developed, changing demographics in the community created a need for English as a second language courses to adults as well as students and traditional subjects such as Homecraft, Woodwork and Technical Drawing were re-invented as Technology.
 In addition, the school expanded its educational horizons to include international education.
 These changing needs required new physical buildings or major modifications to existing buildings.

 |The demand for more computers proved to be insatiable and led to the Library being adapted in 1995-6 to become a media and information centre.
 With a new gymnasium and drama suite, and re-organisation of learning areas along faculty lines Lynfield College was ready for the new century.

 By 2002 with a roll of 1715 the school required further changes to its buildings and resources: the lower playing field gained an astroturf surface, and a sophisticated Technology block was opened.